lakefishingman522/cardnexus_coding_challenge/README.md

 - Go into `src/server/config/db.config.json` add the new game fields into `gameSpecificAttributes:${newGameName}`.
 Also you might to need to add the data path in `gameDataPaths:${newGameName}`.
 - Ingest the data by running `npm run ingest`.

+## Future Improvements

+- In this project, we have to update/create the input validation of the filtering endpoint whenever new attribute/game is added.
+So we might need to create the new util that creates the input validation based on the TCG card schema.
+- We have to type the logic that creates the db query, but we might need to create the new util that creates the db query based on the TCG card schema.
+As it grows, we might need to change the order of keys in a query in `src/server/controllers/card.ts:filterCard`.
+- For now, I didn't implement the upsert while ingesting, we might need to implement the upsert.